Robincredible/Advice-Generator-React/README.md

 # Advice Generator App using React

-Hello!
-This is my second attempt in doing stuff with React!
-This is another pretty simple project with an API call returning a JSON.
+This is another simple project with an API call returning a JSON.

 ## Consuming a JSON API with Fetch